Camping Info and FAQ

 Reserved Campsite prices are for the ENTIRE EVENT, no partial rates.
 We do not charge per night for our reserved campsites.
 You may stay 1 night or all 4 nights for the same price.

 Camping is non-refundable.
-If there is something wrong with your campsite when you arrive (such as your power pole isn’t working), please find the Camping Marshall or any of the event staff and we will find an acceptable place for you to camp.
+If there is something wrong with your campsite when you arrive (such as your power pole isn’t working), please find the Camping Mountie or any of the event staff and we will find an acceptable place for you to camp.

 Your site will have a brightly coloured flag with the site number on it.
 Please set up to the right of the flag.
 Any paint or markers on the ground are not from our event and does not determine your campsite boundaries.